scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

     Bundling helps users efficiently leverage HPC schedulers by submitting multiple commands in the same script, to be executed in serial or parallel. :label:`workflow`

 Two new concepts in **signac-flow** provide users with significantly more power to implement complex workflows: groups and aggregation.
-A third concept bundling is also involved in providing flexibility to users in their workflows, but on the execution not definition side.
+A related third concept – bundling – which is not new, also provides flexibility to users in their workflows, but exclusively affects scheduler submission, not workflow definition.
 Figure :ref:`workflow` show a graphical illustration of the three concepts.

 As the names of both groups and aggregation imply, the features enable the "grouping" or "aggregating" of existing concepts: operations in the case of groups and jobs in the case of aggregates.